FBI Director Nominee Kash Patel Gets GRILLED And Plane Collision!

 Why?

-I mean, I don't mean to laugh at it, because it's just, it's just, it's so atrocious because they charge him with the wrong crimes.
+I mean, I don't mean to laugh at it because it's just, it's just, it's so atrocious because they charge him with the wrong crimes.

-There we go, guys.
+See, there we go, guys.

 He's telling you guys what I already told y'all, right?